Chocolate Covered Cherries Cake Pops

 - Once your dough is firm remove it from the refrigerator.
 Set a cookie sheet nearby.
-As you form the balls you will line the cake pops or cake balls up on the cookie sheet.
+As you roll the cake balls you will line the cake pops or cake balls up on the cookie sheet.

 - Place a cherry in the center of the dough.
 Shape the cake dough around the cherry and roll it into a ball again.
 Firmly compacting the dough around the cherry.
 Place the formed cake ball onto the cookie sheet.
 Continue until all your cake pop balls are formed.

 - Place in the refrigerator for about 10 minutes to firm up.

 - I found that working with 1 cup of chocolate chips at a time works best for me.
 In a small but deep bowl melt the chocolate chips with 1-2 teaspoons of Crisco at 20 seconds intervals.
 Stir every 20 seconds.
 Do this about 4 times until the chocolate is completely melted.
 Stop heating as soon as all the chips are melted.

 - Take a lollipop stick and dip it in the melted chocolate.
 Firmly stick it into the middle of the cake ball.
 You may have to push firmly if you feel resistance from the cherry.
 Repeat with as many cake pops as you plan to make.